 d.
 Pretty flat AND boring

-No language needed.
+- No language needed.
 While watching a movie at home, occasionally hit ‘pause’ and imitate the last sentence the actor said.
 Don’t worry about the words.
-Get the intonation, the rhythm, the vibe.
+Go for the intonation, the rhythm, the vibe.